Ausangate Trek 6 Days, Vidal Expeditions

 Ausangate Trek 6 Days Map

-WHAT MAKES US DIFFERENT?
+WHAT MAKES US DIFFERENT AUSANGATE TREK OPERATOR?

-• Small groups: Along our excursion group size is a capped at 8 people.
-This guarantees that you will enjoy every step of our excursion
+• Small groups: Along the Ausangate hike, our group size is capped at 10 people.
+This guarantees that you will enjoy every step, landscapes, learn more about the indigenous culture, feel the energy of the mountains, and reconnect with nature.

-• Local Tour guides: Our team consists of 100% local tour guides, who have expert knowledge in our ancient culture.
+• Local Tour Guides: Our team consists of 100% local tour guides who have expert knowledge about the Andes mountains and local traditions and are WFR certified for your safety.

 • Best Camping Equipment: We have the state-of-the-art camping equipment for our excursion.
 The equipment is thoroughly cleaned and sanitized before and after every excursion.
+Our tents four season is shared only with two people and with the same gender.

-• Best Trekking team: At Vidal Expeditions we focus to create the best experience during our excursions.
+• Best Trekking Team: At Vidal Expeditions we focus to create the best experience during Ausangate Trek.
 Our team that consists of tour guides, cooks, porters, horse drivers are handpicked.
 We train our team to offer you the best service.
 We take care of our team by providing them with good equipment and paying them fairly.

-Why Travel with us
+Why Travel with Vidal Expeditions

 Start a Conversation